 While Cynthia Graber isn’t new to reporting on regenerative medicine, her interview with Tufts University biologist Michael Levin led to some unexpected stories.
 In research that recalls the toils of Dr. Frankenstein, Levin uses electricity to initiate regeneration of body parts in living organisms.
 In light of recent advances in DNA research, the field of bioelectricity has been largely abandoned.
 However, this hasn’t stopped Levin from incorporating his childhood passion for science into a lifelong pursuit of human regeneration.
-[Electric Shock, Graber’s profile of Levin, appeared in Matter on December 18, 2012.]
+“Electric Shock,” Graber’s profile of Levin, appeared in Matter on December 18, 2012.
+Here, Graber tells Melanie Bauer the story behind her story.
+(This interview has been edited for length and clarity.)

 First off, what lead you to interview Michael Levin?
 And why did you decide to write a profile on Levin rather than a traditional feature?